Wonderful trip for an overview of French Canada. Although not arduous, be prepared for a lot of walking.

 Lunch: At Manoir Montmorency, we’ll have a set meal featuring area specialties.

 Afternoon: Next, we will have some time on our own to see astonishing Montmorency Falls Park.
 Located between the river and the cliffs, it is one of the province's most spectacular sites.
 You might like to take a short walk to the bridge that goes over the falls.
 We’ll then take the cable car down to the motorcoach and return to the city with time for personal independent exploration at your own pace.
 You might like to explore the Quartier Petit-Champlain located at the foot of the funicular a block away from the hotel (coupon provided).
 The Quartier Petit-Champlain is the site of Québec’s first port.
 As one of the city’s original neighborhoods, it has gone through various periods of development, decline, and redevelopment.
 Today, after an expansive (and expensive) restoration project, the quarter exudes an Old World atmosphere with historical architecture and buildings dating back to the 1600s, narrow streets, artisans and craftsmen, charming boutiques, and much more.

 Dinner: On your own to enjoy what you like.

 Evening: At leisure.

-Activity note: Walking and standing up to an hour; limited seating.
+Activity note: Walking up to 1 mile; standing up to an hour; limited seating.